 Originally from Dayton, Ohio Wendell moved to Portland in 1978 and began playing basketball for Portland State University.
 In 1980 a unique opportunity presented itself and he moved overseas where he played basketball in France for 5 years.
 Wendell returned to Portland and began working for a construction company.
 In 1992 he opened his own painting business; WCTJ, Inc. Wendell and his wife Phyllis are “Edison parents” and have 4 children.
 In his spare time he still enjoys playing basketball, watching the Blazers, and grilling ribs.

-Originally from Montana, Mike has called Portland, Oregon his home since 1996.
-He is married to Sheri Williams, and they have two great grade school-aged kids, Blake and Gabrielle.
-Mike is a career commercial banker and currently oversees Portland Metro Commercial Banking for Columbia Bank.
-Prior to this, Mike served as Executive Vice President and Chief Credit Officer for Northwest Bank.
+Originally from Montana, Mike, and his wife Sherri, have called Portland, Oregon home since 1996.
+Mike is a career commercial banker and currently serves as the Oregon and SW Washington Regional President for HomeStreet Bank.
+Prior to this, Mike was with Columbia Bank and oversaw their Portland Metro Commercial Banking, he also served as Executive Vice President and Chief Credit Officer for Northwest Bank.
 Mike believes it is important to serve his community whenever he can add value.
 He has a strong connection to his church and to organizations that serve the disabled and disadvantaged.
-Mike volunteered as a Edison Board member from 2001–2007, andhe returned to the Edison Board in 2013.
+Mike volunteered as an Edison Board member from 2001–2007, and he returned to the Edison Board in 2013.
 Go, Ducks!